-Whether you’re new to fundraising, or have been working at a nonprofit for decades, there’s always room for improvement.
+Whether you’re new to fundraising or have been working at a nonprofit for decades, there’s always room for improvement.

-After all, we know no two organizations are alike and each face their own unique challenges.
-But we find many nonprofits run into the same issues in their outreach.
-And some of these mistakes can hold your fundraising back.
+After all, we know no two organizations are alike.
+Each faces its own unique challenges.
+But many nonprofits run into the same issues with their outreach strategy.
+And these common mistakes can cause you to miss out on the support that will help you achieve your mission.

 You don’t value your data.

-Data-driven communications strategies help nonprofits raise more money.
+Data-driven communications strategies help nonprofits rise above the noise and raise more money.
 Organizations that don’t use their data to its potential are selling themselves short and missing out on revenue.
-They won’t have a deep understanding of their donor base and can’t evaluate their efforts effectively.

 But there’s good news!
 You probably have more data than you think.